pavankalisetti009/gitlab/doc/ci/docker/using_docker_images.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-You can run your CI/CD jobs in separate, isolated Docker containers.
+You can run your CI/CD jobs in Docker containers hosted on dedicated CI/CD build servers or your local machine.

-If you run Docker on your local machine, you can run tests in the container, rather than testing on a dedicated CI/CD server.

 To run CI/CD jobs in a Docker container, you need to: